 What are Lightroom Presets

 If you’re using Lightroom to enhance or edit your images, then you’ll probably be familiar with the Lightroom Develop module.
 This is where you can make an almost infinite level of adjustment to your photo’s.
 You can apply changes to the exposure, contrast, colour as well as many other settings.

 Having applied your adjustment settings to an image you can save these settings to use again with other images.
 This is a Lightroom Preset.
-Once you've created a Preset, these adjustment settings are then available to apply to other photos by selecting the Preset in Lightroom’s Presets panel.
-You can see a screenshot of the Lightroom Develop module below with the Presets panel indicated on the left.
+Once you've created a Preset, these adjustment settings are available to apply to other photos using the Lightroom Presets panel.
+You can see a screenshot of the Lightroom Develop module below.
+This shows the Presets panel on the left.

-So to answer the question, what are Lightroom Presets, they are nothing more than adjustment settings, saved within Lightroom.
+So to answer the question, what are Lightroom Presets, they are nothing more than adjustment settings, saved in Lightroom.

-Lightroom Presets are very useful for a few reasons:
+Lightroom Presets are very useful for several reasons:

-- They can save you time when editing.
-If you’ve shot a lot of images at one time, it’s likely they will all need similar adjustments.
-Once you’ve edited one, you can create a Preset that you apply to all the others.
+- They can save you a lot of time when editing.
+If you’ve shot a lot of images at one time, you may want to apply similar adjustments to them all.
+Once you’ve edited one image, you can create a Lightroom Preset that you apply to all the others.
 This is a common approach amongst wedding photographers as it saves a lot of time editing.

-- If you’re good with the Lightroom Develop controls, you could create a signature style that you could save as a Preset.
-You can then apply this all the photos you want to use that style.
+- You could create a signature style photo and then save these adjustments as a Lightroom Preset.
+You can then apply this all the photos that you want to use that style.

 - Presets often create effects that you’re not expecting.
-If you’re not sure how to edit a photo, it can be helpful to browse through your presets.
+If you’re not sure how to edit a photo, it can be helpful to browse through Lightroom Presets.
 Often you will be surprised at how good some of the Presets make your photos look.
 This is particularly true when using presets developed by specialist companies like Sleeklens.

 If you want to know more, I’ve produced a short tutorial on the benefits of using Presets.